 Wild Yeast Bakery is run by Simon, who has generations of bread history behind him.
-Simon ran Wild Yeast as a specialist sourdough bakery for nearly three years, with business partner Peter, before stopping regular commercial baking, to focus on teaching and consultancy.
+Simon ran Wild Yeast as a specialist sourdough bakery for nearly three years, with business partner Peter, before stopping regular commercial baking, to focus on teaching mindfulness.

 Wild Yeast Bakery was a huge success due to the uncompromising quality of the bread.
 We were chosen to represent Wales for the St David’s Day meal at the House of Commons; we’ve been talked about on Radio Wales and The Food Programme; and have many loyal fans such as first minister Rhodri Morgan, who called our Cardiff Sourdough ‘a work of art’.
 We’ve also appeared on Ready Steady Cook as a bread expert and have been a Metro Local Food Hero.